bioinfo-pf-curie/smartseq3/docs/output.md

 ### Cutadapt

-[Cutadapt](https://cutadapt.readthedocs.io/en/stable/) is used to trim 3' linker and polyA tails.
+[Cutadapt](https://cutadapt.readthedocs.io/en/stable/) is used to trim 5' linker (21bp in total) and polyA tails (arround 30bp long) on reverse reads.
+Only few of them have a part of the pattern, generally ~2% and the majority mainly have 3 to 5bp that match.

 Results are summurized in an plot as follow:

 ![MultiQC](images/cutadapt_plot.png)